 Half & half is part whole milk and part light cream.
 It’s great for when I want something richer than milk but lighter than cream.

+Look at the swirls in my milk tea!
 Stir a bit and it’s ready to drink!

 Join my free email list to get quick visual tea sheets!

 Boil 1.5 cups of water on the stovetop or use an electric kettle with a temperature setting, setting the water temperature to 208°F. (Filtered water is best.)

 - Warm up teapot.